radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RADIUS/(D)TLS clients and server MUST follow {{!RFC9525}} when validating peer identities.
 Specific details are provided below:
 * The Common Name RDN MUST NOT be used to identify peers
-* If configured by the administrator, the identity check MAY be omitted after a sucessful {{RFC5280}} trust chain check.
-The certificate MUST then be validated using a certificate policy OID unless both peers are part of a trusted network.
 * Certifcates MAY use wildcards in the identifiers of DNS names and realm names, but only as the complete, left-most label.
 * RADIUS/(D)TLS clients validate the servers identity to match their local configuration, accepting the identity on the first match:
   - If the expected RADIUS/(D)TLS server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented realm names in the subjectAltName:naiRealm extension.
   - If the expected RADIUS/(D)TLS server was configured as a hostname, or yielded by a dynamic discovery procedure, the configured name is matched against the presented names from the subjectAltName:DNS extension.
 Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{!RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
   - If the expected RADIUS/(D)TLS server was configured as an IP address, the configured IP address is matched against the presented addresses in the subjectAltName:iPAddr extension.
+  - Clients MAY use other attributes of the certificate to validate the servers identity, but it MUST NOT connect to servers without doing so.
+Omitting the identity verification can allow attackers to loop RADIUS traffic back to the originating client.
 * RADIUS/(D)TLS servers validate the certificate of the RADIUS/(D)TLS client against a local database of acceptable clients.
   The database may enumerate acceptable clients either by IP address or by a name component in the certificate.
   * For clients configured by DNS name, the configured name is matched against the presented names from the subjectAltName:DNS extension.
   * For clients configured by their source IP address, the configured IP address is matched against the presented addresses in the subjectAltName:iPAddr extension.
     For clients configured by IP range, the certificate MUST be valid for the IP address the client is currently using.
   * Implementation MAY consider additional subjectAltName extensions to identify a client.
-  * If the client used dynamic lookup, there is likely no configured identity to verify.
-    In this case, the acceptance of the certificate MUST be validated using a certificate policy OID or other attribute checks unless both peers are part of a trsted network.
+  * If configured by the administrator, the identity check MAY be omitted after a sucessful {{RFC5280}} trust chain check, e.g. if the client used dynamic lookup there is no configured client identity to verify.
+The clients authorization MUST then be validated using a certificate policy OID unless both peers are part of a trsted network.
 * Implementations MAY allow configuration of a set of additional properties of the certificate to check for a peer's authorization to communicate (e.g. a set of allowed values in subjectAltName:URI or a set of allowed X.509v3 Certificate Policies).

 ### Authentication using X.509 certificate fingerprints